mui/material-ui/docs/src/pages/components/use-media-query/use-media-query.md

 ## Server-side rendering

 An implementation of [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) is required on the server.
-We recommend using [css-mediaquery](https://github.com/ericf/css-mediaquery) to emulate it.
+Using [css-mediaquery](https://github.com/ericf/css-mediaquery) to emulate it is recommended.

 {{"demo": "pages/components/use-media-query/ServerSide.js"}}